-Nuisance: a dog that (a) damages, soils, the files, or defecates on private property other than private property owned or occupied by the dog's owner, or on public walks and recreation areas unless such waste is immediately removed and properly disposed of by the owner; causes unsanitary, dangerous or offensive conditions; (b) causes a disturbance by excessive barking or other noise-making; or (c) chases vehicles, or molests, threatens, attacks, or interferes with persons or other domestic animals while the latter are on public property, irrespective of whether the dog is on private or public property.
+Nuisance: a dog that (a) damages, soils or defecates on private property other than private property owned or occupied by the dog's owner, or on public walks and recreation areas unless such waste is immediately removed and properly disposed of by the owner; causes unsanitary, dangerous or offensive conditions; (b) causes a disturbance by excessive barking or other noise-making; or (c) chases vehicles, or molests, threatens, attacks, or interferes with persons or other domestic animals while the latter are on public property, irrespective of whether the dog is on private or public property.

 Owner: a person who (a) has a right of property or custody of a dog provided that the right is not merely temporary; (b) keeps or harbors a dog other than temporarily; or (c) knowingly permits a dog to remain indefinitely on or about any premises occupied by that person.
 If the owner is under the age of eighteen, that person and his or her parents or guardians shall be deemed the owner for the purposes of this Dangerous Dog Law.
 If a dog customarily returns daily for a period of 7 days to a place, the occupiers of that place shall be deemed to be harborers and not temporary harborers.